 Women's Literature: 1800 to Present involves a survey of representative texts illustrating the development of women's literature from 1800 to the present, with an emphasis on major literary movements understood in relation to their intellectual, social, and political contexts.
 Works will be primarily by women, from various communities and traditions, and will consider ways in which women have presented themselves and have been presented by others.
 Written work includes substantial formal essay assignments (a minimum of 9 to 12 typed pages) and a midterm and final exam, in addition to any journals, class notes, or other informal responses.

-Prerequisite: Successful completion of ENG-101 with a grade of C or higher.
+Prerequisite: Appropriate college placement measures (see college website) or successful completion of ENG-098 with a C or higher.
 IAI Code: H3 911D.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.

 LIT 241 - Shakespeare (3 credits)